Welcome to JUMP Shiny

 Users can seamlessly upload a proteomic dataset, which should be in

-file format.
+tab-delimited textorcsvfile format.
 Please ensure your file follows the correct format shown below.
 For a large dataset (over 30 Mb), please use JUMP Shiny locally.In addition, please click

-for an example illustration.The input data should be organized into three columns: Protein Accession Number (i.e., UniProt), Gene Name, and Protein Description, followed by as many samples as needed.
+Download example input expression tablefor an example illustration.The input data should be organized into three columns: Protein Accession Number (i.e., UniProt), Gene Name, and Protein Description, followed by as many samples as needed.
 JUMP Shiny supports

-abundance values as well aslog2
+rawabundance values as well aslog2conversion values.

-Note: if your data is already log2 transformed, please choose thelog2
+Note: if your data is already log2 transformed, please choose thelog2option.An example of input data is shown below:

 If successfully uploaded, the input data will be displayed in the

-Protein expression table
+Protein expression tablepanel (see below).

 JUMP Shiny Format:

-If your data contains Accession number, Gene Name, Description, and samples, use jumpshiny
+If your data contains Accession number, Gene Name, Description, and samples, use jumpshiny to upload.
+The first column is required.

 JUMPq Result Format:

-If your data sample starts from the 24th column, use jumpq
+If your data sample starts from the 24th column, use jumpq to upload.
+Please remove the header rows of jumpq data.

 JUMPq Batch Result Format:

-If your data contains batch info, use jump_batch
+If your data contains batch info, use jump_batch to upload.

 -